 Can I use the Conventional 97 for a 2-unit, 3-unit or 4-unit home?

 No, the Conventional 97 program may only used for single-family dwellings.

 What is the maximum loan size allowed with the Conventional 97?

-The Conventional 97 mortgage program is capped at a $417,000 loan size.
-Loan sizes for more than $417,000 are not allowed, even in designated high-cost areas such as New York City, New York; Los Angeles, California; and Montgomery County, Maryland where the local conforming mortgage loan limit is $625,500.
+This mortgage loan is capped at $.
+Loans over $ are not allowed, even in designated high-cost areas such as New York City, New York; Los Angeles, California; and Montgomery County, Maryland where the local conforming mortgage loan limit is $.

 What is the maximum purchase price for a home using the Conventional 97 program?

 There is no maximum purchase price per se.
 But you can divide the current loan limit of $ by 0.97 to will arrive at the maximum purchase price with 3% down.

 Are there occupancy requirements for the Conventional 97 mortgage program?